thesnehilkumar/artofmath/README.md

 ## 🚧 Coming Soon 🚧

-Thank you for your interest in **Project Name**!
+Thank you for your interest in **ArtofMath**!
 We are currently working hard to get everything ready for you.
 Stay tuned for updates and the official launch.

 ## Deployment Status